Transport Planning & Optimisation

-- Have Sales changed agreed delivery days and times without approval?
+- Have Sales changed agreed delivery days and times without consulting Transport?

 - Is there a real reason behind narrow delivery windows or booked times?

-Returns - Returns can consist of customer returns, or equipment, such as pallets, cages and totes, and waste such as cardboard and plastics being bought back for processing.
-How these are loaded and managed can effect the efficiency of the transport operation and the potential for return loads and inbound logistics to reduce costs or earn revenue.
+Returns can consist of customer returns, or equipment, such as pallets, cages and totes, and waste such as cardboard and plastics being bought back for processing.
+How these are loaded and managed can affect the efficiency of the transport operation and the potential for return loads and inbound logistics to reduce costs or earn revenue.

-Inbound Logistics - Whether operating an in house or outsourced transport operation, it is worth determining the potential savings of moving your suppliers to factory gate pricing rather than accepting a delivered price.
-Collecting your inbound goods on the return leg of an outbound will reduce empty running miles as well as saving money on the cost of your purchases.
+Whether operating an in house or outsourced transport operation, it is worth determining the potential savings of moving your suppliers to factory gate pricing rather than accepting a delivered price.
+Collecting your inbound goods on the return leg of an outbound journey will reduce empty running miles as well as saving money on the cost of your purchases.

 This analysis of opportunity ties in with the following:

-- Service levels in that some customer’s strict booking times may render backhaul opportunities unviable and
+- Service levels in that some customer’s strict booking times may render backhaul opportunities unviable.

 - Transport planning to marry the best fit between a secondary delivery trip and a primary inbound collection.

-Integration with Warehouse Operations - Warehouse and transport operations need to be in tune to minimise any adverse impact on each other and minimise overall cost.
-The least expensive transport solution may well lead to increased cost in the warehouse.
+Warehouse and transport operations need to be in tune to minimise any adverse impact on each other and minimise the overall cost.
+The least expensive transport solution may well lead to increased costs in the warehouse.

-Where existing facilities are retained in the model actual costs can be used otherwise estimated fixed and calculated variable costs are used in the modelling.
-The facility requirements resulting from the transport solution i.e. the numbers and types of doors / docks, vehicle staging areas, reticulation and gatehouse lanes and queues should be taken into account.
-In addition the storage and operational requirements are conceptualised in order to enable correct sizing and costing of the facility both for fixed and variable costs.
+Where existing facilities are retained in the model actual costs can be used, otherwise agreed estimated fixed and calculated variable costs are used in the modelling.
+The facility requirements resulting from the transport solution i.e. the numbers and types of doors/docks, vehicle staging areas, reticulation and gatehouse lanes and queues should be taken into account.
+In addition, the storage and operational requirements are conceptualised in order to enable correct sizing and costing of the facility both for fixed and variable costs.

-There is an array of routing and scheduling packages in the market and suppliers that focus on size of company or market sectors.
-With the right product for your business you can:
+There is an array of routing and scheduling packages in the market and suppliers that focus on the size of the company or market sectors.
+With the right product for your business, you can:

 - Cut fuel and CO2 emissions